dallaylaen/refutable-js/README.md

 # refute.js

-Lightweight runtime assertion, testing, and contract programming tool.
+Lightweight runtime assertion and contract programming tool.

+# On the name

+Less is more; refutation is assertion.

 # Description